iAM-AMR/iAM.AMR.DOC/source/model_building/selecting_factors.rst

 Other model components
 ----------------------

-The following elements are handled by the iAM.AMR.HUB<link> module:
+The following elements are handled by the :ref:`iAM.AMR.HUB <models/hub:iAM.AMR.HUB>` module:

 1. Baseline prevalence and distribution
 2. Bacterial recovery at retail